crmiguez/crmiguez/README.md

 🤔 I’m looking for help with either local, national and international projects

+⚡ Fun fact:
+(2021) The value of empowerment 🍀
-⚡ Fun fact: The Power Of Attitude and Done-titude :wink: :wink:
+(2020) The Power Of Attitude and Done-titude :wink: :wink: